keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 How does routing work (in a router)?

 1. A router receives a packet.
-2. It examines destination IP in that packet.
-(It strips away Ethernet frame data and extracts only the IP datagram that was encapsulated inside it; this is decapsultaion!)
+2. It examines the destination IP in that packet.
+(It strips away Ethernet frame data and extracts only the IP datagram that was encapsulated inside it; this is decapsulation!)
 4. It looks up the destination network of this IP in its routing table.
-5. It forwards traffic to through the interface that's closest to the remote network as determined by the additional informaiton in the routing table.
+5. It forwards traffic to the interface that's closest to the remote network as determined by the additional information in the routing table.

 These steps are repeated as often as needed until the traffic reaches its destination.
-Also note that a router itself has also ARP table, so it can look up MAC addresses of IPs that's directly connected to it and sets destination MAC addresses of the Ethernet frames it is sending out.
+Also note that a router itself also has an ARP table, so it can look up MAC addresses of IPs that are directly connected to it and set destination MAC addresses of the Ethernet frames it is sending out.